 She defrosted the dough for about 30 minutes before we made the cookies.

 How to Make Campfire Cookies

-These cookies won’t be perfectly shaped, but it’s the taste that matters!
+These pie-iron cookies won’t be perfectly shaped, but it is the taste that matters!
 They are such a fun and delicious camping dessert!

 What flavor of cookie are you going to cook on your next camping trip?